 - Money doesn’t make much sense if it doesn’t nourish your life; and

-To make matters worse, we humans have almost unlimited capacity for self-delusion; which only means that many of our judgements are really bad.
-Regarding debt this can be: ‘Oh, I am in debt but I can pay it off at any time’ or ‘I’ll buy this [insert a useless object of your choice].
-‘I’m in debt but it is so large that whether I spend a bit doesn’t really matter.’
+Most people make decisions based on emotional judgment, rather than facts.
+Humans have almost unlimited capacity for self-delusion; which means many of our judgements are really bad.
+Regarding debt this can be: ‘I’m in debt but I can pay it off at any time.’

-One of my all time favorites is: ‘I’ll deal with my debt when I get a raise (get my bonus, inheritance etc.)’; or waiting for ‘big bucks.’
+One of my all time favorites is: ‘I’ll deal with my debt when I get a raise.’

-I have news for you: it doesn’t work like that.
-People start paying their debt off when they have decided (judged) that they’ve had enough.
-After that, even the smallest amount put against it helps: We had $160,000 worth of debt and after paying it all off I noticed that the smallest payment was about $6.
+It doesn’t work like that.
+People pay their debts off when they decide that they’ve had enough.
+After that, even the smallest payments help: We had $160,000 worth of debt and, after paying it all off, I noticed our smallest payment was $6.

-There isn’t much to be said about this except that most people’s lives consist of selected intentions.
-How do I know?
-Well, I was there!
+Most people’s lives consist of selected intentions.
+I know because I was there!
 And things started changing only after I started acting.

-Ignorance, lack of balance, bad judgement and lack of action are habits that bar our way to financial health and keep us in debt.
-Changing these habits is hard but it is so worth it; in all senses of the word!
+Ignorance, lack of balance, bad judgement and inaction are habits that impair our financial health and keep us in debt.
+Changing these habits is hard — but it’s so worth it.
+In all senses of the word!